A Quotation from the Past

 “Oh happy posterity, who will not experience such abysmal woe and who will look upon our testimony as a fable.” – Petrarch

 It is thought that the bacteria that caused the plague, having originated in China, were carried by the fleas on black rats.
 These rats hitched a ride westwards along the Silk Road trading route, reaching Europe in 1348.
 Estimations vary, but most historians agree that at least one-third of the European population perished.
+Most recent estimations tend towards the 50% mark.
 The plague was terrifying, painful and deadly.

 A disease such as the plague would take a heavy toll on any society that lacked modern medicines, hygienic living conditions and well-stocked hospitals.
 For instance, during the 1990s, there was an outbreak of pneumonic plague in India, which led to widespread panic, attempts by the government to stop mass evacuations from slum areas and ultimately hundreds of deaths.
 Journalists entering the area sensibly took their own antibiotics with them.
 You can read a New York Times report about this outbreak here.